All Episodes

 There's a lot of hidden things there.

-We all completely agreed, but this one beautiful black lady stood up and she actually got a standing O from us Because she said there really hasn't been a huge race problem, especially around here for over 40 years.
+And about the racism, we all completely agreed, but this one beautiful black lady stood up and she actually got a standing O from us because she said there really hasn't been a huge race problem, especially around here for over 40 years.

 She said, I do believe that they are pitting us against each other so that we will not really look at what they're doing to all of us.